 Of all the definitions for “natural” birth that are available, our favorite is Cynthia Gabriel’s definition in her book Natural Hospital Birth: “the most instinctive, self-directed, intervention-free birth possible.”
 This leaves room for those situations where it is just not possible for mother to avoid interventions, and includes those key ideas that to be natural, it is important that the mother is setting the tone with her instincts and needs.

-Check out our Natural Childbirth booklet for a step-by-step guide to having a natural birth.
+Check out our Birth Choices booklet for a step-by-step guide to preparing for your birth experience.

 Plumtree Baby, LLC